-Still, I know many of you are continuing to use email for the bulk of your daily business correspondences, and that’s why I’d like to talk about simple email etiquette and best practices.
+Still, I know many of you are continuing to use email for the bulk of your daily business correspondences, and that’s why I’d like to talk about business email etiquette as well as email signature etiquette.

 Let’s start with some basics:

 I get so much email from people with a subject that doesn’t really describe the content of the email or worse: no subject at all.
+This is a prime example of poor business email etiquette.
 We’re all busy, and it’s extremely helpful when I’m scanning a long list of emails to be able to pick out the one I need.
 If you don’t want to write a good subject for me, do it for selfish reasons because a compelling subject line virtually ensures your email will be read.

 Inappropriate Email Addresses

-Another one of my pet peeves is receiving something from someone’s personal email address with a handle that’s inappropriate for business correspondence.
+Another example of poor email etiquette is receiving something from someone’s personal email address with a handle that’s inappropriate for business correspondence.
 That means “DrunkProgrammer666@gmail.com” didn’t get an interview when it was time for me to hire another engineer.

 With regard to your email signature, I think that many people overlook the fact that it can contain extremely helpful pieces of information and be used as an effective, low-cost marketing tool.
-Every time I send an email I get a chance to make what marketers call an “impression”, so I treat my email signature like a mini-website.
+Every time I send an email I get a chance to make what marketers call an “impression”, so I treat my email signature etiquette quite seriously.

 Here’s my current signature: